Drgregs-Marcus/Lambda-Fortress-Extended-Improved-Edition/README.md

 # Lambda Fortress Extended : Improved Edition
-## Lambda Fortress Extended : Improved Edition [ LFE:DE for short ] is a client-sided mod for Lambda Fortress : Extended that aims to fix as many issues as possible without any source-code modification.
+## Lambda Fortress Extended : Improved Edition [ LFE:IE for short ] is a client-sided mod for Lambda Fortress : Extended that aims to fix as many issues as possible without any source-code modification.

 # Install instructions:
 1. Download by clicking on Code > Download Zip